Cat-Lord/react-examples/README.md

 ### Examples Repository
 This repository contains projects which are either an implementation of React tutorials or other projects based on react.
 Below are general descriptions of each project.

+Things to consider:
+- unDraw: Library with free-to-download pictures
+- Nivo: UI library for data graphical elements (grahs, charts, ...)
+- Tailwind css: Similar to bootstrap, more complex but also more unique

 #### tic-tac-toe
 Example game taken from [Tutorial: Intro to React](https://reactjs.org/tutorial/tutorial.html).
 There are two important files: